f-104/jobert/README.md

 ---

-Queries can be added to the database through `POST` requests.
+Queries can be added to the database through `POST` requests to `/query`.
 Provided here is an example of an acceptable `POST` request:

 ```json
 {